Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 TL;DR

-Start by defining your lifecycle stages with specific behavioral milestones, identify the signals that indicate progress or regression at each stage, set trigger rules with thresholds, connect them to stage-appropriate automated responses, and review quarterly.
+Start by defining your lifecycle stages with specific behavioural milestones, identify the signals that indicate progress or regression at each stage, set trigger rules with thresholds, connect them to stage-appropriate automated responses, and review quarterly.

 Tools like NVECTA, Braze, Customer.io, and Gainsight can handle the detection and delivery.